sumbach/modern-cljs/doc/tutorial-19.md

 * you can publish a lib on the [clojars][21] public repository.
 This way the lib will be available to everybody;
 * you can publish a lib on a private repository.
-This way the accessability to the updated libs is governed by the rules defined in the repository itself.
+This way the accessibility to the updated libs is governed by the rules defined in the repository itself.
 Generally this is the right choice when you want to make a lib available to other devs without making it public.

-In the next part of this tutorial we're going to inspect the first option only.
+In the next part of this tutorial we're going to examine the first option only.

 ## A Survival guide

-The process of publishing a CLJ/CLJS lib on [clojars][21] is pretty simple and even if it is fully explained in the [lein tutorial][22], I'm going to summarize its characteristics and the most fundamental steps.
+The process of publishing a CLJ/CLJS lib on [clojars][21] is pretty simple and fully explained in the [lein tutorial][22].
+I'm going to summarize its characteristics and the most fundamental steps.